What Makes You Beautiful: Music video

 The music video for "What Makes You Beautiful" was directed by John Urbano and produced by Stephenie Fernandez.
 Filmed over two days in July 2011, it opens with scenes of One Direction spending time on a Malibu, California, beach and driving an orange campervan.
 During the second verse, a group of three girls joins the band at the beach; in Styles' bridge solo, he intimately sings to one girl, Madison McMillin.
-During the final choruses the band and girls sit around a fire, lighting sparklers and taking photographs.
+During the final choruses, the band and girls sit around a fire, lighting sparklers and taking photographs.
+The music video for "What Makes You Beautiful" was filmed at Point Mugu beach, the same beach as the music video of Blink-182's song "All the Small Things".

 On each of the five days preceding the video's premiere on 19 August 2011, One Direction posted a teaser trailer of the video online.
 Each teaser showed footage from the video and behind the scenes, and one member of the band announcing how many days were left until the video premiere.

 The video was the fourth most-watched music video of 2011 in the UK on MUZU TV.
 The video won two MTV Video Music Awards for Best Pop Video and Most Share-Worthy Video, and earned the group the award for Best New Artist on 6 September 2012.

 In November 2018, "What Makes You Beautiful" became the band's first music video to receive 1 billion views on YouTube.
 A 4K version of the music video was uploaded to the platform on 23 July 2020, as part of the band's tenth-anniversary celebrations.
 As of November 2024, the video had more than 1.5 billion views on YouTube.